MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 * Default ACL on every dataset folder must include *read* and *execute* permissions.
 Execute permission is required for users to be able to traverse a restricted folder and access files under it.
 Access ACL assigned to an Azure AD group will include read and execute permissions on each dataset folder.
 * Only a managed identity or a service principal should grant *write* permission to a system, as changes should only be made by an ingestion, transformation, or maintenance process.

-See [Understanding access control and data lake configurations in Azure Data Lake Storage Gen2](data-lake-access.md#understanding-access-control-and-data-lake-configurations-in-adls-gen2) for more information on access control mechanisms.
+For more information about access control mechanisms, see [Understanding access control and data lake configurations in Azure Data Lake Storage Gen2](data-lake-access.md#understanding-access-control-and-data-lake-configurations-in-adls-gen2).